Placer, Surigao del Norte

-Placer, officially the Municipality of Placer (Surigaonon: Lungsod nan Placer; Bayan ng Placer), is a 4th class municipality in the province of Surigao del Norte, Philippines.
+Placer, officially the Municipality of Placer (Surigaonon: Lungsod nan Placer; Bayan ng Placer), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 29,616 people.

 History

 In 1850, the town was founded by Captain Felipe Custodio and Capitan Luis Patino.
 It was named "Placer" (Spanish for "pleasure" or "delight") by Custodio in reference to the happiness derived from local gold mining, as well as the abundant fish and rice harvests.
 In 1860, this name was officially approved.

 In 1930, the municipality lost some of its territory when the Municipality of Mainit was formed, and again in 1947, when the Municipality of Tagana-an was established.

 World War II

 After the Japanese obtained the surrender of American and Filipino troops on Mindanao in May and June 1942, Placer, along with much of Mindanao, remained free of Japanese occupation.
 In late September 1943, Japanese troops landed and occupied Placer.
 Their goals seemed to be to fill drums with oil from a storage tank there for their use and to search for lumber.
 About 300 to 400 Japanese troops were in town.
 Some began moving south toward Claver.
 On October 10, guerrillas under American leadership attacked with 135 men from both the north and south to dislodge the Japanese from Placer.
 This attack failed, leaving the town in Japanese hands.